 Potentially Liable Parties in a Wide-Turn Commercial Trucking Accident

-Wide-turn commercial trucking accidents are known to have more than one party that is accountable for damages and injuries.
+A wide-turn commercial trucking accident is known to have more than one party that is accountable for damages and injuries.
 Here are a few examples of parties that could be held liable for a wide-turn accident, and possible reasons:

 - Truck Driver: Wide-turn accidents are mainly a result of the driver’s negligence.
 For example, the truck driver may be distracted, speeding, or fatigued behind the wheel.
 It’s also the truck driver’s responsibility to understand how to operate their commercial vehicle correctly, including how to make a wide turn safely.